Sunday 11.15 Holy Eucharist

 The church is open to visitors between 9am and 5pm 365 days year.
 Individual and group visits are most welcome.
-Please note the church will be closed on Saturday 18th August until 2pm for a wedding.

 Like the church's bells, its pastoral call echoes well beyond the ears of regular worshippers, and villagers take a pride in their church's beauty and antiquity.
 Just as they defended their local hostelry - the Fox & Hounds - by a village 'buy out' when it was threatened, so villagers cherish the history & continuity of a church that continues to reveal cultural secrets, hidden for centuries.